Political situation Ambitious modernisation objectives

 Foreign policy

 The Jordanian government often plays an active role in international political processes.
 The country is acting as a mediator in the Middle East peace process.
 It has adopted ambitious climate targets.
-And in 2025, it will co-host the Global Disability Summit in Berlin together with Germany.
+And in April 2025, it co-hosted the third Global Disability Summit in Berlin together with Germany and the International Disability Alliance.

 Human rights

 Jordan has signed all the main UN human rights treaties but in some cases has applied reservations to their provisions.
-No public criticism of the monarchy, military or security service is permitted.
-Freedom of the press and freedom of speech are significantly restricted, as is freedom of assembly and freedom of association.
-Although women have equal rights under the constitution, they are still socially, economically and culturally disadvantaged.
+Freedom of the press and freedom of speech are restricted, as is freedom of assembly and freedom of association.
+Although women have equal rights under the constitution, their social, economic and political participation is limited.